|Elliott Sound Products||Project 09|

 Figure 3 - Buffer Stage.
 One Per Output Needed

 Several people (including me) have found that the crossover unit has a short 'chirp' or 'snap' (depending on the opamp characteristics) as power is removed, and this may be accompanied by some DC swing.
 If you use the new version of the P05B preamp power supply, the auxiliary output can be used to activate a 6-pole relay (or as many smaller relays as needed) to short all outputs to earth when there is no power.
 The normally closed contacts simply short the outputs to ground, and when power is applied the short is removed.
-P05 (Rev-B) boards have a power-on delay and a loss of AC detector that will mute the crossover for a few seconds at power-on, and almost immediately when power is turned off.
+P05 (Rev-B and above) boards have a power-on delay and a loss of AC detector that will mute the crossover for a few seconds at power-on, and almost immediately when power is turned off.

 Because all common opamps have short circuit protection, this will not cause any damage, and current is limited further by the 100 ohm output resistors.